 Pronouns And Word Order

 When using pronouns (words like you or it), they follow a set order.
-For instance, in Dajem ti je (I’m giving it to you), ti (you) comes before je (it).
+For instance, in Dajem ti je (I’m giving it to you), ti (you) always comes before je (it).

 With short verbs like biti (to be), the verb usually comes first.
 For example, Vidim te (I see you) has Vidim (see) before te (you).